Skip to main content

 Example:

-$ oc init test-component oc-template-jade
+$ oc init test-component oc-template-es6

 or with using relative path:

-$ oc init components/test-component oc-template-jade
+$ oc init components/test-component oc-template-es6

 which will create test-component in components directory.